enkiv2/misc/nanogenmo-2022/society-of-the-spectacle.md

 the society of the spectacle, where the commodity contemplates itself in a world it has created.

-# Chapter 3 “Unity and Division Within Appearance”
+# “Unity and Division Within Appearance”

 A lively new polemic about the concepts “one divides into two” and “two fuse into one” is unfolding on the philosophical front in this country.
 This debate